coinedd1/packrat/README.md

 # packrat
-A pacman wrapper written in Go
+A pacman CLI wrapper written in Go

+More information soon.